escapin/ElectionManager/README.md

 ### Design

-The election manager provides a web interface allowing for easy creation and management of elections powered by the sElect e-voting system on a single server instance.
+The election manager provides a web interface allowing one to create, customize, and remove elections powered by the sElect e-voting system on a single server instance.

 The web interface displays a list of elections.
 Each election has an unique electionID, a given title, and a starting/ending time.
 Moreover,